influxdata/docs-v2/content/chronograf/v1.8/guides/monitoring-influxenterprise-clusters.md

 Create more customized graphs and save them to a dashboard on the Dashboard page in Chronograf.
 See the [Creating Chronograf dashboards](/{{< latest "chronograf" >}}/guides/create-a-dashboard/) guide for more information.

 That's it!
-You've successfully configured Telegraf to collect and write data, InfluxDB to store those data, and Chonograf to use those data for monitoring and visualization purposes.
+You've successfully configured Telegraf to collect and write data, InfluxDB to store those data, and Chronograf to use those data for monitoring and visualization purposes.